nicksagona/popcorn-v1-legacy/README.md

         echo 'Hello, ' . ucfirst($fname) . ' ' . ucfirst($lname) . '!' .
 PHP_EOL;
     });

-    // Strict mode means the only valid URLs to the above route are:
+    // In this case, with strict mode, the only valid URLs to the above route are:
     /hello/john/doe
     /hello/john/doe/